Project-MONAI/model-zoo/models/segmentation_template/docs/README.md

 There is no `scripts` directory containing a valid Python module to be imported in your configs.
 This wasn't necessary for this bundle but if you want to include custom code in a bundle please follow the bundle tutorials on how to do this.

 The `multi_gpu_train.yaml` config is defined as a "mixin" to implement DDP based multi-gpu training.
+The script `train_multigpu.sh` illustrates an example of how to invoke these configs together with `torchrun`.